Section 27 – Notice of contravention

 Subsections 113(2), (3), (7) and (9) provide that:

-• A notice of contravention must contain or be accompanied by an explanation of the nature of the contravention
+- a notice of contravention must contain or be accompanied by an explanation of the nature of the contravention

-• The notice must be served in accordance with ESA Part XXI, s.
+- the notice must be served in accordance with ESA Part XXI, s.
 95

-• A notice of contravention can be issued even when an order has been issued or a person has been or may be prosecuted or convicted with respect to the same contravention, and
+- a notice of contravention can be issued even when an order has been issued or a person has been or may be prosecuted or convicted with respect to the same contravention, and

-• A notice of contravention cannot be issued with respect to a contravention by an officer or director of a corporation.
+- a notice of contravention cannot be issued with respect to a contravention by an officer or director of a corporation

 Deemed contravention - s.
 27(3)

-Subsection 27(3) provides that where a notice of contravention is issued against a person, the person is deemed to have contravened the provision in question if that person fails to make an application for a review of the notice of contravention within 30 days after the date of service of the notice, or, where on a review of the notice, the Ontario Labour Relations Board finds that the person contravened the provision.
-In the latter case, this would occur if the Ontario Labour Relations Board affirms the notice or amends it.
+Subsection 27(3) provides that where a notice of contravention is issued against a person, the person is deemed to have contravened the provision in question if that person fails to make an application for a review of the notice of contravention within 30 days after the date of service of the notice, or, where on a review of the notice, the Ontario Labour Relations Board (the Board) finds that the person contravened the provision.
+In the latter case, this would occur if the Board affirms the notice or amends it.

 Penalty - s.
 27(4)

-Subsection 27(4) creates an obligation to pay the penalty set out in the notice of contravention (either by the officer where there is no review or where there is a review as affirmed or amended by the Ontario Labour Relations Board) to the Minister of Finance if the contravention is deemed to have occurred under s.
+Subsection 27(4) creates an obligation to pay the penalty set out in the notice of contravention (either by the officer where there is no review or where there is a review as affirmed or amended by the Board) to the Minister of Finance if the contravention is deemed to have occurred under s.
 27(3).

 It also requires payment of any collector's fees and disbursements added to the amount of the penalty under ESA Part XXIV, s.
 128(2).
 In other words, once the notice of contravention has been sent for collection, any authorized collector's fees and disbursements are deemed to have been added to the amount set out in the notice of contravention.

 ESA Part XXII, s.
 113(6.1) applies to this penalty and establishes the time period within which the payment of the penalty to the Minister of Finance must be made.
 In the event that the notice is not appealed, the payment is due 30 days after the notice was issued.
-In the event the notice is appealed, the payment is due 30 days after the Ontario Labour Relations Board has found that there was a contravention.
+In the event the notice is appealed, the payment is due 30 days after the Board has found that there was a contravention.

 Publication re: Notice of contraventions – s.
 27(5)